pinkpong111/multi-agent-governance-architecture/README.md

 **Current resolution:**

-The scope constraint in Section 6.2 addresses this directly: covert transmission authority is bounded by the presence of active external verification.
+The scope constraint in Section 6.2 addresses this directly: implicit transmission authority is bounded by the presence of active external verification.
 While human oversight is functioning, Top layer direction is independently verifiable — falsifiability is preserved at the system level even if not at the agent level.

 After human oversight withdrawal (Rest Mode), seeds become explicit — the covert authority terminates.
 The architecture trades some operational efficiency for verifiability at the point where external correction is no longer available.